Snapshots of Food Industry News

 Parag Milk Foods expands its beverage segment

 Parag Milk Foods recently launched ‘Slurp,’ a mango milk fruit juice.
-The launch of the new beverage is in keeping with its aim to become the largest FMCG organisation.
+The launch of the new beverage is in keeping with its aim to become the largest FMCG organization.
 Slurp is made with alphonso mango and milk and the 200ml pack is priced at Rs.20.
 After the launch of their buttermilk two years ago the dairy products maker has now come out Slurp.
-The product will be available in Mumbai, Chennai and Kanpur first before moving across the country.
-The company could also export the tetra pack based Slurp to Singapore, Hong Kong and the Middle East.
+The product will be available in Mumbai, Chennai, and Kanpur first before moving across the country.
+The company could also export the tetra pack based Slurp to Singapore, Hong Kong, and the Middle East.

-The domestic fruit drink market is valued at over Rs.10 crores and the juice segment alone accounts for three quarters of the share.
+The domestic fruit drink market is valued at over Rs.10 crores and the juice segment alone accounts for three-quarters of the share.
 The Mumbai based company has two manufacturing facilities at Manchar, Pune and the other at Palamaner Chittoor district of Andhra Pradesh.
-The company makes several dairy products like yoghurt, cheese and ghee besides making fresh milk and will also focus on the health and nutrition segments in future.
+The company makes several dairy products like yogurt, cheese, and ghee besides making fresh milk and will also focus on the health and nutrition segments in future.